 Once your trays and shelves are clean, leave them to dry and then place them back in the oven.

 You'll probably find the door of your oven is stained with streaks of grease.
 Once you have taken it off its hinges, you can choose the same two cleaning methods as for the inside of your oven.

-Firstly, scrape off any baked on food debris with a metal spatula or ceramic scraper.
-Don't apply to much force to avoid leaving marks on the oven door.
+Firstly, scrape off any baked-on food debris with a metal spatula or ceramic scraper.
+Don't apply too much force to avoid leaving marks on the oven door.